abenhansen/TestDrivenDevelopment/README.md

 - What surprised you?
     - How it
 - Did TDD help you write some tests you wouldn’t otherwise have thoughtof?
-    -Yes, I would never have created a test that made me test the input of the user, but because i had to create the test first I had to make that test!
+    - Yes, I would never have created a test that made me test the input of the user, but because i had to create the test first I had to make that test!